rfiorella/UU_vapor_processing_scripts/README.md

 * slope, intercept, and r2 of hydrogen regression based on calibration data immediately preceeding and following each ambient data measurement period.

 _L3_ output are essentially the calibrated version of the _L1_ ambient files.
 They take the _L1_ ambient file and use the _L2_ CalibrationRegressionData file to adjust the _L1_ ambient data to a humidity-corrected VSMOW scale.

+#### Development Roadmap
+1. Increasing the metadata output to be more complete for L0, L1, L2, and L3 levels.
+2. Adding a debug option to all of the functions that make the output **EXTREMELY** verbose to assist with debugging.
+3. Adding a wiki article about the correction between humidity-delta dependence and methods of correction.